Admissions Policy 2020/21

 (ii) The children of staff will be given increased priority within each category so that the application will be placed at the top of the category in which the application is made after children in (1) above.

 Priority will be given to children living closest to the school determined by the shortest distance.
-Distances are calculated [on the basis of a straight-line measurement between the front door of the child’s home address (including the community entrance to flats) and the main entrance of the school] [using the local authority’s computerised measuring system.
+Distance will be measured using the shortest road route, unless it is possible to use a footpath which we consider a safe walking route, from the seed point of the child’s home address to the nearest pedestrian gate of the College, using the Local Authority’s computerised measuring system, with those living closer to the College receiving the higher priority.
 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
 All the names will be entered into a hat and the required number of names will be drawn out.

 If the school is named in a Statement of Special Educational Needs or Education Health and Care Planthe Governing Body will admit the child to the College.